CCPA – The California Data Protection Act

 - The right not to be discriminated against because any of the above rights have been exercised.

-Furthermore, under CCPA there is a right to claim damages, should personal data have been disclosed.
-In this point, the CCPA goes a step further than the GDPR.
-Fines imposed on the basis of European data protection laws always flow into the treasury.
+Additionally, there is a right to claim damages, should personal data have been disclosed.
+In this case, the CCPA goes a step further than the GDPR.
+Fines imposed on the basis of European data protection laws always flow into the state coffers.

 - Companies that process personal information of at least 100,000 consumers or households are subject to the CPRA.